Marriage License Requirements

 A Waiting Period after Applying to Get Married

-Some states require a waiting period after applying for a marriage license but before receiving the license, to ensure that couples have time to really think things out and be certain that they're making the right decision.
-Here is a list of common waiting periods, and the states that have them.
+Some states require a waiting period after applying for a marriage license but before receiving the license to ensure that couples have time to really think things out and be certain that they're making "the right decision."
+No spur of the moment, Elvis weddings for couples in these states.

 1 day: South Carolina

-A Waiting Period after Receiving a Marriage License
+A Waiting Period After Receiving a Marriage License

 In addition to the above waiting period, some states include as one of their marriage license requirements a waiting period between the time you receive your marriage license and the time you can actually, legally, get married.
 Most states allow you to get married immediately, but here are the ones that don't and how long you have to wait.

 1 day: Delaware, Illinois, New York

 3 days: Iowa, Louisiana, Texas

 How Long Until Your Marriage License Expires

 60 days: Arkansas, Florida, Illinois, Indiana, Massachusetts, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Vermont, Virginia, Washington, West Virginia

-1 year: Arizona, Nebraska, Nevada
+1 year: Arizona, Nebraska, Nevada, Wyoming